QuChunhe/study/Database.md

 [203]

 Note A partition key groups rows in the same replica set.
 The clustering columns dictate how rows are stored in the replica.

+[209]
+You set the gc_grace_seconds property when creating a table.
+This property specifies the number of seconds after Cassandra marks data with a tombstone before the data becomes eligible for garbage collection.